jpoep/garmin-connect-export/README.md

 - Which years to download activities from
 - The file format of the downloads

-Look near the top of the script to customize the first three `const`s.
+Look near the top of the script to customize the first three `let`s.

 - `yearFrom` is the oldest year to download your activites from
 - `yearTo` is the latest year to download your activities from